Tony Hoare

 Hoare developed the sorting algorithm quicksort in 1959–1960.
 He developed Hoare logic, an axiomatic basis for verifying program correctness.
 In the semantics of concurrency, he introduced the formal language communicating sequential processes (CSP) to specify the interactions of concurrent processes, and along with Edsger Dijkstra, formulated the dining philosophers problem.
-He is also credited with development (and later criticism) of the null pointer, having introduced it in the ALGOL family of languages.
 Since 1977, he has held positions at the University of Oxford and Microsoft Research in Cambridge.

 Education and early life

 Tony Hoare was born in Colombo, Ceylon (now Sri Lanka) to British parents; his father was a colonial civil servant and his mother was the daughter of a tea planter.
 Hoare was educated in England at the Dragon School in Oxford and the King's School in Canterbury.
 He then studied Classics and Philosophy ("Greats") at Merton College, Oxford.
 On graduating in 1956 he did 18 months National Service in the Royal Navy, where he learned Russian.
 He returned to the University of Oxford in 1958 to study for a postgraduate certificate in statistics, and it was here that he began computer programming, having been taught Autocode on the Ferranti Mercury by Leslie Fox.
 He then went to Moscow State University as a British Council exchange student, where he studied machine translation under Andrey Kolmogorov.